Safranal dosage

 - Nutraceutical supplements enriched with saffron

-The method is suitable for measuring safranal concentration in mg/g or % m/m depending on the analysis requirements.
+The method is suitable for measuring the concentration of safranal in mg/g or in % w/w depending on the needs of the analysis.

-Safranal content is a normative criterion in ISO 3632, which classifies saffron into 3 quality categories (I, II, III).
-This standard is regularly required in international markets or by industrial buyers.
+Safranal content is a standard criterion in ISO 3632, which classifies saffron into three quality categories (I, II, III).
+This standard is regularly required in international markets and by industrial buyers.

 - Guarantee the authenticity of the finished product

-- Document quality in technical data sheets and certificates of analysis
+- Documenting quality in technical data sheets and certificates of analysis

 - Supporting the aromatic or wellness claims of nutraceutical formulations